daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   ```
   Use <kbd>CTRL</kbd>+<kbd>O</kbd> then <kbd>enter</kbd> to overwrite the document and <kbd>CTRL</kbd>+<kbd>X</kbd> to exit.

-  :bulb: For having access to the JupyterHub admin interface, at least _one_ JupyterHub administrator has to be specified in the configuration file.
-Additional JupyterHub administrators can be assigned/removed from the JupyterHub admin interface by existing administrator, e.g. `admin1`.
+  :bulb: For having access to the JupyterHub admin interface, at least _one_ administrator has to be specified in the configuration file, e.g. `admin1`.
+Additional administrators can be assigned/removed from the JupyterHub admin interface by existing administrator.

-  Make JupyterHub as a system service, so that JupyterHub will run at system startup and continue to run after the system administrator logs out.
+  Make JupyterHub a system service, so that JupyterHub will run at system startup and continue to run after the system administrator logs out.
 To do so, create a service file:
   ```console
   $ nano /etc/jupyterhub/jupyterhub.service
   ```